mrbilit/vuex-module-accessor/README.md

-# Vuex Typesafe Module Accessor
+# Vuex Module Accessor - Using Typescript to make Vuex type-safe
 Managing the state of a large application without using types is an insane technical decision!
 We became aware of that in out team when out projects was getting larger and larger.
 So we decided to develop a wrapper to make sate management possible in a type-safe manner wihout loosing the benefits of Vuex.

 ## License